 SUBSIDIZED AND UNSUBSIDIZED FEDERAL DIRECT LOANS.
 These loans are need and non-need-based, long-term loans available to undergraduate students.
 Students receiving a subsidized or unsubsidized Federal Direct Loan, must complete an initial In-Person Entrance Counseling session and then a yearly online session every year after that.
 All students wishing to receive a Federal Stafford Loan must also complete a Master Promisory Note (MPN).
 Both the MPN and the online entrance counseling can be found at https://studentloans.gov.
 In addition, students must complete an exit interview upon graduation or withdrawal from the University.
 Repayment of a Stafford Direct Loan begins six months after graduation or six months after enrollment drops below 6 credits for undergraduate students.
 The interest rate is variable but will not exceed 8.25%.
 More information will be available at the time the loan is made.

 WORK-STUDY PROGRAMS.
 The Federal Work-Study Program provides employment opportunities for selected undergraduate students with demonstrated financial need.
 The New Mexico Work-Study Program also provides employment opportunities for students; however, only New Mexico residents are eligible to participate in the program.
-Both federal and state work-study are limited in funding and are awarded to those who have requested work-study and completed their financial aid files by the priority deadline.
+Both federal and state work-study are limited in funding and can be awarded to those who are meeting Satisfactory Academic Progress requirements, have requested work-study from the Financial Aid Office, and completed their financial aid files.

 Financial Aid Awards